-For many of us, watercolor is a simple kind of paint that we got acquainted with it in primary school.
-More importantly, it was a kind of paint mostly overshadowed by various pastel paintings or colored pencils sets at that time.
+For many of us, watercolor is a simple kind of paint that we became familiar with in primary school.
+More importantly, it was a kind of paint mostly overshadowed by various pastel paintings or colored pencil sets at that time.
 However, the works with watercolor show that it deserves to receive more attention.
-Having a unique spirit, freedom, and softness, watercolor is pretty eye-pleasing but at the same time, it is a bit intimidating.
+Having a unique spirit, freedom, and softness, watercolor is quite eye-pleasing but at the same time, it is a bit intimidating.
 So, what should those who want to start watercolor painting pay attention to?
 We have listed them as 7 tips for you.

 1. You don’t need every single color

 Choosing paints and deciding which colors you want can seem quite overwhelming, but focus on the colors you need rather than the colors you want.
-By mixing the colors you have, you can get many different colors.
-Start with the basic colors: yellow, red and blue.
-You can create the secondary and tertiary colors yourself or you can buy some ready-made sets and create a wide range of colors.
+By mixing the colors you have, you can get many different shades.
+Start with the basic colors: yellow, red, and blue.
+You can create the secondary and tertiary colors yourself, or you can buy some ready-made sets to create a wide range of colors.

 2. All you need is one round brush